pymc-devs/pytensor/doc/extending/creating_an_op.rst

 .. note::

-    This is an introductury tutorial and as such it does not cover how to make an :class:`Op` that returns a view or modifies the values in its inputs.
+    This is an introductory tutorial and as such it does not cover how to make an :class:`Op` that returns a view or modifies the values in its inputs.
 Thus, all :class:`Op`\s created with the instructions described here MUST return newly allocated memory or reuse the memory provided in the parameter